List

 a file, etc.) for each element in a list.
 In most cases, what you really want

-is a specific operation like map()
+is a specific operation like map(), filter(), or

 // prints each element each([1, 2, 3], |e| print("element: " ++ e))